Typhus- Symptoms, Causes, Risk Factors and Prevention

 Typhus outbreaks usually occur only in developing countries or in areas of poverty, poor sanitation and close contact with humans.
 Typhus is usually not problem in the United States, but when traveling abroad you can become infected.

 Untreated typhus can cause severe complications and it can be fatal.
-If you think you might have typhus it is necessary to see your doctor.
+If you think you might have it is necessary to see your doctor.

-Symptoms
+Symptoms of Typhus

 Symptoms start, in most cases, within 1 to 2 weeks of exposure to an infected insect.
 This can make the original source of the infection hard to track.